disconnectme/chrollusion/README.markdown

 4. Press **Load unpacked extension...** .
 5. Find your working directory.
 6. Under `chrollusion.safariextension`, select `chrome`.
-7. To test your changes, be sure to expand the extension listing then press **Reload**.
+7. To test after you make a change, be sure to expand the extension listing then press **Reload**.
+8. Push your changes.
+9. Send us pull requests.

 ### In Safari